 Give your child fluids for the first 4 - 6 hours.
 At first, try 1 ounce (2 tablespoons) of fluid every 30 to 60 minutes.

-If you or your child has symptoms of severe dehydration, or if you have a fever or bloody stools, get medical attention right away.
+Get medical help right away if you or your child has symptoms of severe dehydration, or if you have a fever or bloody stools.

 Diet - traveler's diarrhea; Diarrhea - traveler's - diet